 March 1, 2022

 Despite the butterflies in my stomach over starting another thru-hike, I was able to catch a few good hours of sleep last night.
-Nonetheless, my body was wide awake by 6am and I was eager to get going.
+Nonetheless, I was eager to get going this morning and was awake by 6 am.

-Mike and Angi (the trail angels who put me up last night), were willing drive all the way to Montezuma Pass this morning.
+Mike and Angi (the trail angels who put me up last night), were willing to drive to Montezuma Pass this morning.
 They even said they’d walk down to the monument with me to take my photo too.
 Score!
 This meant my pack could stay in their Jeep for the roughly 1.8-mile trek down to the border.

 As we drove from Mike and Angi’s home to the trailhead on a bumpy dirt road, it was evident the start of the Arizona Trail wasn’t going to be anything like the southern terminus of the Pacific Crest Trail (PCT).
 There were mountains in every direction.